Skip to content

 fetchindex(fetch, ip, indices...; kwargs...)

-Call getindex(ip, indices...; kwargs...) with a custom fetch function.
+Call memoize!(ip, indices...; kwargs...) with a custom fetch function.

-For IndexableProperty backed by a ThreadsafeDict, getindex spawns a Task for the computation.
-The fetch callback receives (rv, status) where rv is the Task (still running) or the computed result (done), and status is the substatus object (from __substatus__) or nothing.
+For IndexableProperty backed by a ThreadsafeDict, the fetch callback receives (rv, status) where rv is a Pending handle (still computing) or the computed result (done), and status is the substatus object (from __substatus__) or nothing. fetch(::Pending) blocks for the value (rethrowing if the compute failed).

 Example